vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-4.md

 On the left is a list of your scripts, and on the right is a composition box for writing scripts.
 A **special interface feature** is the _Pig helper_ located below the name of your script file.
 The _Pig helper_ provides us with templates for the statements, functions, I/O statements, HCatLoader() and Python user defined functions.
 At the very bottom are status areas that will show the results of our script and log files.

 The following screenshot shows and describes the various components and features of the Pig View:

+1. Quick link to view existing scripts, UDFs, or History of prior runs
+2. View your current script or prior History
+3. Helper functions to help write your scripts
+4. Arguments needed for script execution
+5. Execute button to run your script

 ![Lab3_5](assets/pig_user_view_components_hello_hdp.png)